qpdf/qpdf/README.md

 part of every Linux distribution and are readily available.
 Download information appears in the documentation.
-For Windows, you can download pre-built binary versions of these libraries for some compilers; see README-windows.txt for additional details.
+For Windows, you can download pre-built binary versions of these libraries for some compilers; see README-windows.md for additional details.

 QPDF requires a C++ compiler that works with STL.
 Your compiler must also support "long long".
 Almost all modern compilers do.
 If you are